freebasic/fbc/FreeBASIC/readme.txt

            a   AS INTEGER
       END TYPE

-      DIM s AS SOMETYPE, b AS BAR
+      DIM s AS sometype, b AS bar

       b.st.f = @b
       s.f = @b